-Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 67.
-6: Comply or explain Board C.1.3 At least annually and in a timely manner, the board should set out clearly its financial, quality and operating objectives for the NHS foundation trust and disclose sufficient information, both quantitative and qualitative, of the NHS foundation trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its performance. websit n quantitative and c rating objectives for the Trust through board papers, published to the on on the Trust's business and operation.
-Clinical outcome data is included 68.
-6: Comply or explain Board C.1.4 a) The board of directors must notify NHS Improvement and the council of governors without delay and should consider whether it is in the public's interest to bring to the public attention, any major new developments in the NHS foundation trust's sphere of activity which are not public knowledge, which it is able to disclose and which may lead by virtue of their effect on its assets and liabilities, or financial position or on the general course of its business, to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS foundation trust. b) The board of directors must notify NHS Improvement and the council of governors without delay and should consider whether it is in the public interest to bring to public attention all relevant information which is not public knowledge concerning a material change in: • the NHS foundation trust's financial condition; • the performance of its business; and/or the NHS foundation trust's expectations as to its performance which, if made public, would be likely to lead to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS foundation trust.
-Comp liant 69.
-6: Comply or explain Board/audit committee C.3.1 The board should establish an audit committee composed of at least three members who are all independent non-executive directors.
-Comp liant 70.
-6: Comply or explain Council of governors/audit committee C.3.3 The council should take the lead in agreeing with the audit committee the criteria for appointing, re-appointing and removing external auditors. 's external auditors at its meeting held in public on 20 October 2016.
+Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 6: Comply or explain Board C.1.3 At least annually and in a timely manner, the board should set out clearly its financial, quality and operating objectives for the NHS foundation trust and disclose sufficient information, both quantitative and qualitative, of the NHS foundation trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its performance. te.
+These include both n quantitative and q rating objectives for the Trust through board papers, published to the ion on the Trust's business and operation.
+Clinical outcome data is included 6: Comply or explain Board C.1.4 a) The board of directors must notify NHS Improvement and the council of governors without delay and should consider whether it is in the public's interest to bring to the public attention, any major new developments in the NHS foundation trust's sphere of activity which are not public knowledge, which it is able to disclose and which may lead by virtue of their effect on its assets and liabilities, or financial position or on the general course of its business, to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS foundation trust. b) The board of directors must notify NHS Improvement and the council of governors without delay and should consider whether it is in the public interest to bring to public attention all relevant information which is not public knowledge concerning a material change in: • the NHS foundation trust's financial condition; • the performance of its business; and/or the NHS foundation trust's expectations as to its performance which, if made public, would be likely to lead to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS foundation trust. liant 6: Comply or explain Board/audit committee C.3.1 The board should establish an audit committee composed of at least three members who are all independent non-executive directors. liant 6: Comply or explain Council of governors/audit committee C.3.3 The council should take the lead in agreeing with the audit committee the criteria for appointing, re-appointing and removing external auditors. 's external auditors at its meeting held in public on 20 October 2016.
 The r a further two years.
-71. 6: Comply or explain Council of governors/audit committee C.3.6 The NHS foundation trust should appoint an external auditor for a period of time which allows the auditor to develop a strong understanding of the finances, operations and forward plans of the NHS foundation trust. ust's external auditor ober 2016 (see 70 ab binted in August 20 11, and following a transparent and competitive process was reappointed 72.
-6: Comply or explain Council of governors C.3.7 When the council ends an external auditor's appointment in disputed circumstances, the chairperson should write to NHS Improvement informing it of the reasons behind the decision.
-Not ap plicable governors informing it of the reasons behind the decision.
+6: Comply or explain Council of governors/audit committee C.3.6 The NHS foundation trust should appoint an external auditor for a period of time which allows the auditor to develop a strong understanding of the finances, operations and forward plans of the NHS foundation trust. inted in August 20 11, and following a transparent and competitive process was reappointed 6: Comply or explain Council of governors C.3.7 When the council ends an external auditor's appointment in disputed circumstances, the chairperson should write to NHS Improvement informing it of the reasons behind the decision.
+6: Comply or explain liant.
+The board sets te.
+These include both annual quality accoude: 6: Comply or explain 6: Comply or explain liant 6: Comply or explain liant.
+The board sets out clearly its finance.
+These include both quantitative and connual quality account.
+6: Comply or explain 6: Comply or explain Governance reference